thuctran289/ExercisesInC/reading_questions/thinkos.md

 to see a list of processes sorted by RSS, which is "resident set size", the amount of physical memory a process has.
 Which processes are using the most memory?
+Just taking a cursory look, the main processes that are using a lot of memory are programs that have a graphical interface or gui, which makes sense due to them needing to contain the information about every pixel that they are dimensioned for.
 4) What's wrong with allocating a large number of small chunks?
 What can you do to mitigate the problem?
+You can get issues associated with fragmentation.
+Esseentially, the heap will be broken up into a bunch of small free pieces due to malloc and freeing pieces.
+As a result, this can slow programs down by making memory less effective.
+A way of handling this is minimizing the number of small mallocs you do that are freed at different times.

 If you want to know more about how malloc works, read [Doug Lea's paper about dlmalloc](http://gee.cs.oswego.edu/dl/html/malloc.html)